New National Stadium 新国立競技場

 A design for the 21st Century

-The beautiful stadium is built with both practicality and style in mind: Japan's opportunity to showcase its advanced technology and eye for design.
-Its wooden elements give the stadium a highly distinctive—and very Kengo Kuma—aesthetic.
+The beautiful stadium was built with both practicality and style in mind: Japan's opportunity to showcase its advanced technology and eye for design.
+The wooden elements give the stadium a highly distinctive—and very Kengo Kuma—aesthetic.
 The three stories slope steeply so that even those in higher seats can feel the buzz of the games on the field.

 Most importantly, Kuma has addressed concerns about the Tokyo summer heat by creating a structure that is designed to let in the wind.
 Layered eaves, like those seen in traditional Japanese pagodas, have been implemented to "catch" the wind and redirect it throughout the stadium to control the heat and humidity for spectators and athletes alike.
-The tiered levels that have vegetation on the various concourses and the design has been broadly welcomed for its clever use of greenery.
+Tiered levels have vegetation on various concourses and the design has been broadly welcomed for its clever use of greenery.

 The original National Stadium